Basotho blanket: Ceremonial use

 Batho Ba Roma: remembering Pope John Paul's visit to Lesotho in 1988.

 Kharetsa: named after the aloe which is indigenous to the Maloti Mountains of Lesotho.

 Sefate and Morena: are used by the Basotho people as an everyday wearing blanket.

 Ketelo ea Morena Papa which means the visit of the Pope: Pope John Paul II once had a visit to Lesotho in 1988, a blanket gift was given to him which has been placed in the Vatican in Rome.

 In popular culture

 Louis Vuitton's designs for the 2017 menswear collection featured designs from Basotho Blankets which caused controversy in South Africa with accusations of cultural appropriation.
+Fashion designer Thabo Makhetha-Kwinana is known for her Basotho blankets designs.

-In the 2018 films Black Panther and in Avengers: Infinity Wars, W'Kabi and his tribesmen appear in many scenes wearing what looks like the Basotho blanket.
+In the 2018 films Black Panther and in Avengers: Infinity War, W'Kabi and his tribesmen appear in many scenes wearing what looks like the Basotho blanket.
 Given that the actors in the film were not from Continental Africa, several continental African groups viewed the appropriation of these cultural symbols as inappropriate for use by diasporic Africans.
-The movie however brought the blankets to international attention and brought about an increase in sales.
+However, the film brought the blankets to international attention and caused an increase in sales.